hashkat/hashkat/docs/tutorial07.md

 # The Hashtag Follow Model

 The **hashtag** follow_model is one in which an agent follows another based on hashtags present in tweets.
-A hashtag is a searchable attached to signal contents, in Twitter similar to **#topic_of_interest**.
+A hashtag is a searchable tag attached to signal contents, in Twitter similar to **#topic_of_interest**.

 #### Constructing The Network